 What is a National Insurance

-National Insurance (NI) is a contributory insurance scheme to build up your individual entitlements to certain state benefits, namely:
+National Insurance is a contributory government insurance scheme, which exists in order to build up your individual entitlements to the following state benefits:

 - Basic State Pension

 - Additional State Pension

 Normally, you have your own lifetime account number, which is called National Insurance Number (NIN) in order to make sure that your National Insurance contributions are properly recorded.
 Usually, you will receive your National automatically before you become 16 years old provided of course you live in the UK.